Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 Amaranth

-How to grow Amaranth:
+How to grow Amaranth in Arizona:

-Harvest leaves as needed and cut the seed-heads with stems for drying to collect seeds.
+- Harvest leaves as needed and cut the seed heads with stems for drying to collect seeds.

 Armenian Cucumber